IoTree/MNM/Nano Lab/Schindler pSi/README.md

 ## R-script_Simulation.R

 This script simulates a Bragg mirror.
 But you can also simulate other combinations of layers with different refractive indices.
 Besides the refractive index and thickness, the angle of incidence is also taken into account.
-A TMM (Transfer Matrix Method with the Fressnell equations) is used to get the reflection.
+A TMM (Transfer Matrix Method with the Fressnel equations) is used to get the reflection.
+Please fill in the needed values for you simulation at the begining of the code

 ## All rights reserved
 Sebastian Stadler